-Since news about the new coronavirus (COVID-19) outbreak — initially suppressed and still heavily curated by the Chinese regime — was officially confirmed by the WHO China Country Office on 31 December 2019, the virus has provided fertile breeding ground for misinformation (erroneous information), disinformation (deliberately manipulative information) and conspiracy theories.
+Since news about the COVID-19 outbreak — initially suppressed and still heavily curated by the Chinese regime — was officially confirmed by the WHO China Country Office on 31 December 2019, the virus has provided fertile breeding ground for misinformation (erroneous information), disinformation (deliberately manipulative information) and conspiracy theories.

 The humanitarian crisis is being accompanied by an information crisis.
 Social media users have been sharing misinforming ‘advice’ about how eating garlic or drinking bleach could counter the disease.